 ACM Sigcomm Site Proposal Information

-Site selection for the SIGCOMM conference is based on two factors.
-First, there is a three-year rotation between North America, Europe, and 'wild card,' which could be anywhere in the world.
+There is a three-year rotation between North America, Europe, and 'wild card,' which could be anywhere in the world.
+Each year, we will accept proposals from all locations, but give preference to site proposals from the geographical location corresponding to the rotation (except, of course, for ‘wild card’ years).
 The schedule for the next few years is as follows:

-Second, within this geographical scope, we try to balance between cost, availability of local organizers, and availabliity of conference facilities.
+In deciding between proposals, we try to balance between cost, availability of local organizers, and availability of conference facilities.
 We encourage potential organizers in the appropriate geographical scope to submit a short (2-page) preliminary application.
 We will select a few of these preliminary applications to gather additional information and from which the final selection will be made.

 Site proposals should address the following three issues: